oracle-devrel/terraform-oci-cloudbricks-linux-compute-instance-pool/README.md

 ### Prerequisites
 - Pre-baked Artifact and Network Compartments
 - Pre-baked VCN
-- Custom Image for OS already made
+- Pre-created base operative system, out of which a custom Image has been taken from

 ---